John Taber

 Teaching Interests:

 At the undergraduate level: our surveys of Indian philosophy and Indian Buddhism, as well as Greek Philosophy, Epistemology, and Introduction to Philosophy.
 At the graduate level: I enjoy working with Pierre-Julien Harter and Emily McRae in mentoring our M.A. and Ph.D. students specializing in Indian philosophy through independent studies and tutorials.
-(See also Other Information below.)
+I offer a tutorial on reading Sanskrit philosophical texts most semesters.

 Recent Publications: